Is it a giant mosquito? Will it bite me?

 Size: 1/4 inch - Approximately same size as most adult mosquitoes

-Mosquitoes in LA County DO NOT SWARM.
+Mosquitoes in cities are unlikely to swarm.
 If you see small insects swarming, they're most likely midges.

 Swarmers, not biters - This small insect is often confused with mosquitoes, but does not bite.
 They are routinely seen hovering in swarms on warm summer evenings.
 Our local mosquitoes in cities do not swarm in the same spot.
 Fortunately, midges do not make people sick, but are considered nuisances.